 Hyssop: A Beautiful and Beneficial Herb for Your Garden

 Hyssop is a fragrant, versatile herb prized for its ornamental blooms, pollinator appeal, and traditional medicinal uses.
-Whether you’re growing hyssop for its vibrant spikes of flowers or brewing hyssop tea, this hardy plant deserves a place in your garden.
-Learn everything you need to know about growing and caring for hyssop, including popular varieties like anise hyssop and Agastache ‘Blue Fortune’.
+Whether you’re growing it for its vibrant spikes of flowers or brewing hyssop tea, this hardy plant deserves a place in your garden.
+Learn everything you need to know about growing and caring for hyssop, including popular varieties like anise and Agastache ‘Blue Fortune’.

 Table of Contents